ArtifexSoftware/mupdf.js/docs/classes/PDFPage.rst

 .. method:: getWidgets()

-    Return array of all widgets on the page.
+    Returns an array of all widgets on the page.

     :return: `[...]`.